tedunderwood/GenreProject/Java/browser/readme.txt

 Change log:

+8/9/13 - mikeb
+NEW: PageMapper integrated into PrimaryWindow
+NEW: Test version uploaded, see instructions for basic installation/user in zip Backend classes have rough draft comments

 8/6/13 - mikeb
 NEW: VolumeReader class will loads processed volumes into memory, acts as interface
 NEW: PageMapper class lets users assign genre codes to pages